Emiliano Rodríguez (footballer)

-Emiliano Rodríguez Rosales (born 16 July 2003) is a Uruguayan professional footballer who plays as forward for Argentine club Aldosivi.
+Emiliano Rodríguez Rosales (born 16 July 2003) is a Uruguayan professional footballer who plays as forward for Cerro.

 Club career

 Born in Montevideo, Rodríguez joined Boston River's youth setup in 2021, from Bella Vista.
 He made his first team – and Primera División – debut on 5 February 2022, coming on as a late substitute for Martín Fernández in a 0–0 home draw against Plaza Colonia.

 Rodríguez scored his first senior goal on 8 May 2022, netting a last-minute winner in a 1–0 away success over Rentistas.
 On 24 January 2024, after featuring more sparingly, he moved to Campeonato Brasileiro Série A side Atlético Goianiense on a one-year loan deal, with a buyout clause.

 International career

 Rodríguez represented Uruguay at under-20 level in the 2023 South American U-20 Championship (along with his brother), and at under-23 level in the 2023 Pan American Games.

 Personal life

 Rodríguez's twin brother Luciano is also a footballer and a forward.